 The breadfruit was flavoured with garlic butter and topped off with pickled pigtails.
 The pigtails were tasty and plentiful, they do not shy away when it come to portions!
 I was pleasantly surprised.
 The garlic butter was light and added an additional smoothness to the texture of the breadfruit.

 Filled to the brim with pulled pork!
 This breadfruit was also flavoured with Yelluh Meat’s garlic butter, adding even more zest to de sweet, sweet pork!
-Yelluh Meat serves both halves of the breadfruit, prices ranging from $12 (for a plain breadfruit) to $25.
-Yelluh Meat is located in Blackrock.
+I recommend trying the mello kreme as your base instead of the garlic butter, for extra creaminess!
 More information can be found here on their website:Yelluh Meat’s Website

 Roast Barbados 246